Save the Children Committed to Helping Kids in Texas in Wake of Historic Winter Storm

 As the national leader in protecting children in emergencies, Save the Children has been supporting children’s most critical needs in emergencies on the Gulf Coast since 2005, including Hurricane Harvey in Texas, where it stayed for years to help children, families and communities recover.
 Save the Children also has early childhood education programs in Texas, working to help children succeed in school and life.

-To learn more about Save the Children’s Texas winter crisis response and how to help, please go here.
+To learn more about Save the Children’s Texas winter crisis response, please go here.